BasicallyManny/Document-AI-Chat-Assistant/README.md

 # Document-AI-Chat-Assistant
 {Name} is a sophisticated AI writing assistant to help you research, analyze, and construct top-quality essays on any topic.
-If you are already with the essay prompt or question you want to answer, EssayMate is set to work.
+If you already have the essay prompt or question you want to answer, {Name} is set to work.

 # Tech Stack